 Exercise for heart health

 Ask your health care professional for recommendations before starting a regular exercise program, especially if you've been diagnosed with coronary heart disease.
 If you're over 55, have been physically inactive or have medical problems, it's especially important to discuss exercise with your health care professional first.
-Start slowly if you haven't been very active before now—walking 10 to 15 minutes at a time, three times a week, may be a good beginning with the ultimate goal of accumulating at least 150 minutes per week of moderate exercise or 75 minutes per week of vigorous exercise or an equivalent combination of moderate- and vigorous-intensity aerobic activity.
-If you need to lose weight or maintain weight loss, the recommendation rises to 60 to 90 minutes of moderate exercise, most, preferably all, days of the week.
-If you're limited in the kind of exercise you can perform, get a referral to a physical therapist, and consider water exercise and lifting small weights.
+Start slowly if you haven't been very active before now—walking 10 to 15 minutes at a time, three times a week, may be a good beginning. with the ultimate goal of accumulating at least 30 minutes per day of moderate exercise at least five days a week or 25 minutes per day of vigorous exercise at least three days a week or an equivalent combination of moderate- and vigorous-intensity aerobic activity..
+In addition to aerobic exercise, for additional health benefits, the American Heart Association recommends moderate- to high-intensity muscle-strengthening activity at least two days a week.
 One major study found that women who walked briskly for three or more hours per week (about 30 minutes a day) slashed their risk of heart disease 35 percent compared to women who walked less frequently.

 Know the symptoms of a heart attack